dice-cyfronet/atmosphere/doc/install/installation.md

 sudo service nginx restart
 ```

-As a conclusion Atmosphere should be up and running on defined URL.
+As a conclusion Atmosphere should be up and running under the selected URL.

 ## 7. Atmosphere administrator